 Located on London Road North, this mural featured a child with a crowbar making a sandcastle.
 The paving slabs were smashed up around the pile of sand, an act done by Banksy (or one of the team) personally.

 Preservation: Plastered on the side of Lowestoft Electrical shop, this business was for sale at the time of the artwork creation.
 However, since Banksy announced responsibility for the work, the owners decided to take it off the market to consider their options in light of its added value.
 The mural was ripped from the wall and sold to a private collector for an estimated £2 million pounds.
 Although the original is no longer available to view, the building’s owners commissioned a local artist to replicate the mural which you can still see in the same place.
+There is also a new tribute to the work on the High Street, nicknamed the Banksy vending machine.

 How to get there: Lowestoft is served well by public transport and this mural is located at number 127 London Road North.